Big data analysis

 When a big data analytic is configured to run in a scheduled manner, once the analytic is started, it will remain started unless the analytic is stopped.
 Unlike a real-time analytic, a scheduled big data analytic that is started will only consume resources while it is performing the analysis.
 For example, if a big data analytic is scheduled to run periodically every hour, and the analysis takes four minutes to complete, the big data analytic will only consume resources once an hour for the four minutes that it takes to perform the analysis.

-For more information on how to configure and schedule big data analytics, see Schedule recurring big data analysis.
+For more information on how to schedule big data analytics, see Schedule recurring big data analysis.

 Perform near-real-time analysis